2300 AD: Sentient species mysteries

 Every sentient species has certain mysteries that are unknown to humans in 2300 AD and which can be unlocked through adventure and research.
 One of the main parts of the drama in 2300 AD campaigns is the unfolding of these mysteries.

 Some of these mysteries can help humanity in its "battle for the stars", while others are simply curiosities, and a few are dangerous and even potentially disastrous for humankind.

 In many cases, human nation states would be willing to go to war with each other to get some of these secrets and some are a necessity for humankind to survive the future war with the Kafers.

-Influences

-The background history of 2300 AD is a continuation of the nuclear war depicted in the Twilight 2000 role-playing game by the same company.
-A custom strategy game called "The Great Game" was used by the authors to develop the background history for 2300 AD.

-A Cyberpunk element was added to the game with the publication of the Earth/Cybertech Sourcebook and two adventures for the same, "Deathwatch" and "Rotten to the Core".
-GDW catalogs began to present the game as "2300 AD - the Cyberpunk game of a Dark Gritty Future" although this genre was never expressed in the core materials.
-The Earth/Cybertech Sourcebook states that Cyberpunk can be a fringe element in any society, its members being cyberpunks by self-definition.

 Reception

-In Issue 36 of Casus Belli, Pierre Lejoyeux reviewed the 1st edition Traveller: 2300 game, and was completely mystified as to why GDW would publish two unrelated games with similar titles, fearing that GDW was trying to replace the old game with the new game.
+In Issue 36 of Casus Belli, Pierre Lejoyeux reviewed the first edition Traveller: 2300 game, and was completely mystified as to why GDW would publish two unrelated games with similar titles, fearing that GDW was trying to replace the old game with the new game.
 "Will they consign Traveller to oblivion by releasing a new game of the same inspiration?" he asked.
 "Why make the two games incompatible, condemning the many Traveller supplements published to date to dust?"